-The IRB Office is the central administrative office for the Columbia HRPP.
-This Office serves as the central repository of all information affecting the protection of human subjects in research.
-The IRB Office is responsible for the management and oversight of all IRBs at CU-MS and CUMC.
-In addition, the IRB Office is responsible for ensuring that all relevant information affecting the safety and welfare of human subjects in research, and noncompliance issues, are reported to the IRBs, and as appropriate to the IOs, federal regulatory agencies, sponsors, and AAHRPP.
+The HRPO is the central administrative office for the Columbia HRPP.
+This office serves as the central repository of all information affecting the protection of human subjects in research.
+The HRPO is responsible for the management and oversight of all IRBs at CU-MS and CUMC.
+In addition, the HRPO is responsible for ensuring that all relevant information affecting the safety and welfare of human subjects in research, and noncompliance issues, are reported to the IRBs, and as appropriate to the IOs, federal regulatory agencies, sponsors, and AAHRPP.

-Leadership within the IRB office is a team that consists of the ED, AD, ADO, and the manager of each team within the IRB.
-The IRB Office has two locations: a) on the CUMC campus, and b) on the CU-MS campus, (see Reference Document #160, IRB Contact Information, for current addresses).
+Leadership within the HRPO is a team that consists of the ED, the Directors in the areas of Operations, IRB Management and Compliance Oversight and the Assistant Director for IRB Management (collectively, D/ADs) that works closely with the managers of the teams that directly support the IRBs.
+The HRPO has two locations: a) on the CUMC campus, and b) on the Manhattanville campus, (see Reference Document #160, IRB Contact Information, for current addresses).

-The IRB Office convenes ad-hoc meetings that involve the heads of other HRPP units as necessary to address any incidents or issues that may require additional consideration or more immediate action.
-As necessary for prompt notification, the IRB Office sends communications of relevant information regarding the ethical conduct of human research and the protection of human subjects to all heads of Columbia HRPP units.
+The HRPO convenes ad-hoc meetings that involve the heads of other HRPP units as necessary to address any incidents or issues that may require consideration from or action by one or more of those units.
+As warranted, the ED or other director sends communications of relevant information regarding the ethical conduct of human research and the protection of human subjects to all heads of Columbia HRPP units.
 The ED participates in monthly meetings that are convened by the EVPR and include the heads of all units under his authority.

-The IRB Office also leads bi-weekly meetings of the IRB Executive Committee (IEC).
-This Committee is comprised of the Chairs and Vice Chairs of all IRBs, the VPRO, the ED, and the AD.
+The ED also leads twice monthly meetings of the IRB Executive Committee (IEC).
+This Committee is comprised of the Chairs and Vice Chairs of all IRBs, the VPRO, the ED, and the D/ADs.
 The purpose of these meetings is to improve the quality and consistency of the work performed by the IRBs and to address overarching issues and challenges that may face the collective IRBs.
-Once a month, all IRB officers (professional level staff) also attend this meeting.
+Managers and Assistant Managers are encouraged to attend IEC meetings.
+When agenda items warrant, all IRB officers are also encouraged to attend this meeting.